Agam118/Open-Board/README.md

 Procedure For Creating

-•	Modelling the HTML5 to create the structure of the web application adding CSS3 for designing the project
+•	Modelling the HTML5 to create the structure of the web application adding CSS3 for designing the project <br>
-•	With the help of JS predefine library canvas which create canvas for the white board
+•	With the help of JS predefine library canvas which create canvas for the white board <br>
-• with help of socket.io and express made it real time sharable
+• with help of socket.io and express made it real time sharable <br>

 // start this project //
 node app.js